JNisk/airGLMs/README.md

 ## In-depth description

-Models for user-determined dependent variables are selected iteratively.
+Models for each dependent variable are selected iteratively.
 The flowchart of the process is depicted below:

 ![Flowchart of airGLMs algorithm](https://github.com/JNisk/airGLMs/blob/main/images/airGLMs.png?raw=true)